naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-What did the janitor say when he jumped out of the closet?
-Supplies!
+What do you get when you cross a snowman and a vampire?
+Frostbite!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)